 Part of my research regarding classical Christian education has me swimming in waters I would never have chosen of my own volition.
 One such eddy in these waters is entitled Leisure, The Basis of Culture by Josef Pieper.
-You could be forgiven for thinking less of me for reading such a book, but you should also know that I think less of you for reading such a blog.
+You could be forgiven for thinking less of me for reading such a book, but you should also know that I think less of you for reading this article.

-Pieper’s thesis is that modern society often views busyness, or a world of ‘total work’, as essentially the pinnacle of what defines us as a culture.
-If you disagree that this perspective dominates us, merely note the nod of grim satisfaction you inevitably receive after telling someone your life is “busy.”
-You see?
-It doesn’t even matter if by “busy” you mean organizing corn flakes according to size and weight; to the modern mind, preoccupation is its own justification.
-Or observe the strange panic that envelops a student on the bus who suddenly finds himself empty-handed and empty-earbudded.
+Pieper’s thesis is that modern society often views busyness, or a world of “total work,” as essentially the pinnacle of what defines us as a culture.
+If you disagree that this perspective dominates, note the nod of grim satisfaction you inevitably receive after telling someone your life is “busy.”
+It doesn’t even matter if by “busy” you mean organizing corn flakes according to their size and weight; to the modern mind, preoccupation is its own justification; observe the strange panic that envelops a student on the bus who suddenly finds himself empty-handed and empty-earbudded.

 It’s understandable why we might think this way.
-The ideal ‘worker’ takes no breaks, and no vacations; he is bereft of any element of unpredictability that cannot be measured and quantified in a spreadsheet somewhere.
-There is a reason that machines are quickly becoming the new face of the manufacturing industry – that is because machine-like qualities are exactly what industry needs of its workers.
+The ideal “worker” takes no breaks or vacations and is bereft of any element that cannot be measured and quantified in a spreadsheet somewhere.
+There’s a reason machines are quickly becoming the new face of the manufacturing industry; machine-like qualities are exactly what industry needs of its workers.

-But humans, unlike machines, cannot simply be reduced to “those that work.”
-In fact, it is this compulsive, sabbath-less activity that summons what the medievals called ‘the noonday demons’ (pictured above); a kind of prevailing listlessness, embodied in the latin word ascedia.
+But as convenient as it might be, humans can’t simply be reduced to “those that work.”
+In fact this compulsive, sabbath-less activity summons what the medievals’ called “the noonday demons”; invisible hobgoblins that provoke a kind of prevailing listlessness in their victims.
+This condition was also known as ascedia.

-What is ascedia?
-Pieper defines it as “the notion that a man does not give the consent of his will to his own being; that beneath the dynamic activity of his existence, he is still not at one with himself.”
+Pieper defines ascedia as “the notion that a man does not give the consent of his will to his own being; that beneath the dynamic activity of his existence, he is still not at one with himself.”
 Aquinas, helpfully I think, adds a cosmic element when he describes it as “a flight from the divine that leads to not even caring that one does not care.”
-In other word, constant ‘doing’ frees us from the dreaded prospect of considering the nature of our ‘being.’
+In other words, constant “doing'” frees us from the dread prospect of considering our “being.”
 Who are we?
 What is our purpose?
-Why did I say that?
-In a world of work, you can avoid asking yourself those question.

-The fact is that blind industry is no better than blind indolence.
-Both, when indulged in mindlessly, are equally viable modes of slavery, and it is this relinquishment of intention that tempts the demons of ascedia.
+In a world absorbed by work, you can avoid asking those question.
+But blind industry is no better than blind indolence.
+Both, when indulged in mindlessly, are equally viable modes of slavery; and it is this relinquishment of intention that tempts the demons.

 Dr. Mitchell Kalpakgian explains: